 For a long time, Calcutta or Kolkata was the city that the whole world wanted to come to.
 This was the trading and business hub and attracted merchants from all over.
 Over time, some of them settled here.
 They started their families here, more people from their community joined them and they claimed a part of Kolkata for themselves.
 They influenced their adopted city in their own ways while soaking in the colors of Kolkata in their fabric of life.

-Walk through the Cultural melting pot of Calcutta.
+Walk through the Cultural melting pot of Calcutta

 One evening, Kolkata expert and a fellow blogger Rangan Datta took me for a walk across these busy quarters of Kolkata.
 We walked through the roadside markets selling imitation jewelry.
 We walked through the electronics goods markets.
-We walked past people living on the roads next to the garbage piles.
+Walked past people living on the roads next to the garbage piles.
 We saw some old monuments built by these immigrant communities.
-Some of them are well maintained, some wear the signs of aging while others are simply ruins.
+Some of them are well maintained, some wear the signs of aging while others are simply in ruins.
 You get a glimpse of the era when these communities would have flourished here.
 You get an idea of how the cosmopolitan spaces looked a century or two ago.

 So come with me for a walk through some of the key milestones on this walk.